AshishSanthaKumar/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
-Predicting the Medical cost for Insurance in the USA

 This model can be used by the insurance companies to predict the medical cost of a particular person based on the following predictor variables: